mallikarjunrao-sketch/OS-Jackfruit/README.md

 # 2. Project Overview

-This project implements a lightweight multi-container runtime in C, along with a kernel module for memory monitoring and enforcement.
-The system allows multiple isolated containers to run concurrently under a single supervisor process.
+This project implements a lightweight multi-container runtime in C along with a Linux kernel module for memory monitoring.

-Key features:
+The system supports:

+* Multiple containers managed by a single supervisor
-* Process isolation using Linux namespaces
+* Process isolation using Linux namespaces and chroot
-* Supervisor-based container lifecycle management
-* CLI interface using UNIX domain sockets
+* CLI-based container control using UNIX domain sockets
-* Kernel-space memory monitoring via ioctl
+* Kernel-level memory monitoring via ioctl interface
+* Logging system using pipes (producer-consumer model)
-* Scheduling experiments using CPU and I/O workloads
+* Scheduling experiments using CPU-bound and I/O-bound workloads
-* Proper cleanup with no zombie processes
+* Clean container lifecycle management without zombie processes

 ---